 Bright and jolly, ‘Red Lion’ is the epitome of Christmas amaryllis perfection.
 Saturated true red petals are the perfect contrast to the evergreen of the season.

-Find ‘Red Lion’ bulbs now from Holland Bulbs Farm, available via Amazon.
+Find ‘Red Lion’ bulbs available from Dutch Grown.

-You can also find red-blooming waxed amaryllis bulbs from Terrain.
+You can also find red-blooming waxed amaryllis bulbs available from Dutch Grown.

 Each bulb is encased in a layer of green sheet moss and wrapped in copper wire, for a refreshingly earthy display.

-You will also find a fine selection of bulbs from the folks at Eden Brothers.
+You will also find a fine selection of bulbs from the folks at Dutch Grown.

 Managing Pests and Disease